Compress Programming Guide

 doca_buffer when provided with a memory address.

-Finally, you must set the data address and length of the DOCA buffers using the function
+Finally, you must set the data address and length of the source DOCA buffer using the function

 doca_buf_set_data.
-This field determines how many bytes to compress/decompress and from/to where read/write the data in the DOCA buffers.
+This field determines the data address and the data length perform de/compress on.

 To know the maximum

-doca_buffer that can be used to perform a compress operation on, users must call the function
+data_len of the DOCA buffers that can be used to perform a de/compress operation on, users must call the function

 doca_compress_get_max_buffer_size.